Ju-On/Offensive-Security/AD Attack Notes.md

     #w:Start the WPAD rogue proxy server
     #P: force the NTLM authentication for the the proxy

-You will then get username ad hash as shown below :
+You will then get username and hash as shown below :

   ![image](https://github.com/user-attachments/assets/aa31c708-a469-4ac7-a851-b9a8fde40a81)